fsm/fsm/README.md

 - Twitter
 - Web Deployments

-> These targets libraries are extremely easy to build, so when the next hot platform comes out, your bot can be easily adapted to it.
+> These targets libraries are extremely easy to build, so when the next hot platform comes out, your conversational interface can be easily adapted to it.

 ## License